Introduction to Workplace Laws

 Depriving employees of Provident Funds

 “Employee’s Provident Fund (EPF) is a retirement benefits scheme that’s available to all salaried employees.
-This fund is maintained and overseen by the Employees Provident Fund Organisation of India (EPFO) and any company with over 20 employees is required by law to register with the EPFO.
+This fund is maintained and overseen by the Employees Provident Fund Organisation of India (EPFO), and any company with over 20 employees must register with the EPFO.

-It’s a savings platform that helps employees save a fraction of their salary every month that can be used in the event that you are rendered unable to work, or upon retirement.”
+It’s a savings platform that helps employees save a fraction of their monthly salary, which can be used if you are unable to work or upon retirement.”
 (Source: Employer Provident Fund organization website)

-Sometimes there may be cases that we become short of money and don’t have any funds available.
+Sometimes there may be cases in which we become short of money and lack funds.
 In this case, the provident funds earned through working in a company will help you a lot.
-If you are working in a company that does not provide the benefit of provident funds, then you may not have savings left for the future.
+If you are working in a company that does not provide the benefit of provident funds, you may not have savings left for the future.

-Your workplace is a second home for you, you’ll be spending much of your time there.
-Thus, if your workplace is not comfortable to work in, it poses serious issues on your physical and mental well being as well as the quality of work.
+Your workplace is your second home; you’ll spend much of your time there.
+Thus, if your workplace is uncomfortable, it poses serious issues to your physical and mental well-being and the quality of your work.

-In order to fight for your own rights, you must be aware of all the labor and employment rights that Indian Government provides, your fundamental rights as well as the rights described in your work contract.
+In order to fight for your own rights, you must be aware of all the labor and employment rights that Indian Government provides, your fundamental rights, and the rights described in your work contract.
 Proper knowledge of all these rights will protect you from any harassment and violation of rights at your workplace, and you’ll be able to work comfortably.